Seasons of Life Hospice

 Hospice care neither hastens nor prolongs death, but rather affirms life, providing quality and dignity for the remainder of a person’s life.
 Hospice care is about living.
 Hospice care treats the person, not the disease and focuses on the entire family, not just the patient.

 The Seasons of Life Hospice team consists of a medical director, registered nurses, hospice aides, social workers, bereavement support and counseling, chaplains, pharmacy support and trained volunteers.
-The hospice care team provides direct care to the patients with 2-3 visits per week, and on an as needed basis.
+The hospice care team provides direct care to the patients with two to three visits per week, and on an as needed basis.
 The care team has “on-call” staff available 24/7 to assist patients and families with care as needed.

-Our hospice team provides care anywhere a patient calls “home," in a patient’s home, assisted living or a long term care setting.
-We also have a 10-bed Residential Hospice, nestled in a wooded area overlooking a private lake at 9511 W. Pleasant Valley Road in Parma.
-Residents have a private room with an attached patio, full bathroom with shower, small refrigerator and a television.
+Our hospice team provides care anywhere a patient calls “home," in a patient’s home, assisted living or a long- term care setting.
+We also have a ten-bed residential hospice, nestled in a wooded area overlooking a private lake at 9511 West Pleasant Valley Road in Parma.
+Residents have a private room with an attached patio, full bathroom with shower and a television.
 Patients are provided home-cooked meals and round-the-clock nursing care.

 Hospice costs are covered by many insurance programs, and for those over 65 years of age, the Medicare Hospice benefit covers most aspects of hospice care.
-In many incidences, Medicaid covers Hospice services.
-The Residential Hospice has a daily room and board charge, which is not covered under most insurance programs.
+The residential hospice has a daily room and board charge, which is not covered under most insurance programs.

 An admission to hospice requires a doctor’s order and an evaluation by a registered nurse.
-The evaluation can take place in the hospital, patients home, nursing home or assisted living.
+The evaluation can take place in the hospital, patient's home, nursing home or assisted living facility.

 Bereavement services are a provision of Seasons of Life Hospice.